|

 The CSA is a government agency and the costs of administering Child Support are borne by the tax payer.

-If you need to make an application to the Court, the costs will be determined by the issues that are not agreed and the length of time it takes to reach agreement or a Court Order.
+If you need to make an application to the Court, the costs will depend on the issues that are not agreed and the length of time it takes to reach agreement or a Court Order.
 If there is no agreement reached, then the matter will be settled by the Court and this will become expensive.

 Our costs are determined on an hourly rate, which you will be advised of at your first appointment at Crisp & Co.